osscameroon/osscameroon-blog/content/post/articles/how-to-build-an-oss-project.md

 ---

 Our goal in the osscameroon community is to build the opensource solutions our country needs.
-Unfortunately building open source solutions can be quite challenging, thus we will try to share few recommendations that we beleive can help you bring a project to fruition.
+Unfortunately building open source solutions can be quite challenging, thus we will try to share few recommendations that we believe can help you bring a project to fruition.

 #### The team
 It is important to keep the team working on the initial phase of the project small.